Avarice03/web-portfolio/personal-website.md

 The below are the technical specifications for this project:

-- Code should have both grid AND flexbox implementation.
+-<DONE> Code should have both grid AND flexbox implementation.
-- Use of pure CSS, no libraries or frameworks.
+-<DONE> Use of pure CSS, no libraries or frameworks.
-- Use of color contrast that is accessible.
+-<DONE> Use of color contrast that is accessible.
-- Use of 2-3 font variations.
+-<DONE> Use of 2-3 font variations.
 - Use of Uplift Code Camp's HTML and CSS coding standards.
-- Use of Uplift Code Camp's committing standards.
+-<DONE> Use of Uplift Code Camp's committing standards.

 _For Uplift Code Camp's code and committing standards, refer to your Batch's Gitlab resources folder = /batch*/resources/*.md._